Kyle-Law/newsweek-clone/README.md

 ## Descriptions
 - It is a replica of the news site [newsweek.com](https://www.newsweek.com/).
-- Any ads, icons, and interactive elements are ignored as specified in [The Odin project](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap)
+- Any ads and interactive elements are ignored as specified in [The Odin project](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap)
 - Bootstrap CSS classes are used throughout the project.
-- This project is done solely by [@Kyle-Law](https://github.com/Kyle-Law)
+- This project is done solely by [@Kyle-Law](https://github.com/Kyle-Law).
+- It's fully responsive across devices.

 ## Built With
 - Bootstrap